DaiqingChen/Analyze_SingleCellData_as_bulk/README.md

 ## Code and intermediate files
 I put my code in 3 different R files under the 'code' folder, and saved those important intermediate objects as RDS files.
+The RDS files are too big to upload, I put the first one 'raw.list', which contains all 6 samples in the 'release' section.
 Feel free to download and run the code!